 This New Year’s Eve, if you are a caregiver or loved one celebrating the holiday with someone with dementia, use this opportunity of reflection to try and connect with their past memories of moments they loved.

-Old movies, old songs, and even moments from their history can bring a smile to their face and a joy in their hearts.
 Reflecting on the past can make your loved one feel included in your celebration, less stressed about the new situation, and happy to be surrounded by family.

 Enjoy Your Trip Down Memory Lane